Euler equations and turbulence: analytical approach to intermittency: Accumulation of the energy flux

 Formula \eqref{secondorder} is exactly the one that appears from the dimensional argument of the $\b$-model.
-We note however that it is not consistent with experimental results for larger values of $p$.
-A finer tuning can be achieved by using the multi-fractal formalism of Frisch and Parisi \cite{FP}.
+As commented in the introduction, however, it is not consistent with experimental results for larger values of $p$.
+A finer tuning can be achieved by using the multi-fractal formalism of Frisch and Parisi \cite{FP} on which we comment below.